 When you've gone all the way around the wreath with the holly, tuck the stems of the last holly bunch underneath the leaves of the first bunch, so all the rubber bands are concealed.

 Step back and look at your completed wreath.
 Use shears to trim any holly leaves that stick out so you have an even shape all around.

-Decide where the top of your wreath will be, and on the back side, tie a loop with wire for hanging.
+Decide where the top of your wreath will be, and on the back side, tie a loop with wire to create a wreath hanger.

-Wire a pine cone around the bottom scales so the wire is hidden.
+Wire a pinecone around the bottom scales so the wire is hidden.
+You can also add a favorite Christmas ornament or poinsettia instead.
 Wrap the wire around the middle of the bow.
-The bow and pine cone finish off the holly wreath in festive style.
+The bow and pinecone finish off the holly wreath in festive style.

 Hang it as front door decor or above a mantle.
 If you are hanging it outside, consider various options for hanging on various materials, such as stone walls or metal doors or other metal surfaces.

 This Christmas holly wreath is sure to become one of your favorite holiday decorations and a recipe for a perfectly merry Christmas!